hydrabeer/word-bomb/README.md

 ## 🧪 Scripts

+The following scripts are available in the root of the repo:

 ```bash
 pnpm dev         # Run dev servers
 pnpm lint        # Run eslint across packages
 pnpm format      # Format codebase with Prettier
 ```

+All three of these should be run and any errors fixed before committing code.